terraform-aws-modules/terraform-aws-ecs/examples/complete/README.md

 Configuration in this directory creates:

-- ECS cluster using autoscaling group capacity provider
+- ECS cluster using EC2 autoscaling groups and Fargate capacity providers
 - Autoscaling groups with IAM instance profile to be used by ECS cluster
-- Example ECS service
+- Example ECS service that utilizes
+  - Mounts a host volume into the container definition
+  - Load balancer target group attachment
+  - Security group for access to the example service

 ## Usage